Sequestration – Bankruptcy in Scotland

 A Debt Arrangement Scheme (DAS) is another debt solution common in Scotland, and offers people an alternative way to pay off their debts.

-The main differences between a DAS and being sequestrated is the duration of the agreement, and the debt write off.
+The main differences between a DAS and being sequestrated is the duration of the agreement and the possibility of a debt write-off.

 Is sequestration the right debt solution for me?

-As previously mentioned, sequestration (bankruptcy) is an extreme option.
+As previously mentioned, sequestration (Scottish bankruptcy) is an extreme option.
 It involves turning over your assets to a trustee, making monthly contributions to your debts, and adhering to a strict budget over an extended period of time.

 Get debt help today